ycrc/ycrc.github.io/docs/clusters-at-yale/data/globus.md

 To manage your endpoints, such as delete an endpoint, rename it, or share it with additional people (be aware, they will be able to access your storage), go to [Manage Endpoint](https://app.globus.org/endpoints) on the Globus website.

-### Sharing Data Using Globus

-1. From the [file manager interface](https://app.globus.org/file-manager) enter the name of the endpoint you would like to share from in the collection field (e.g. yale#grace)
-1. Click the Share button on the right
-1. Click on "Add a Shared Endpoint"
-1. Next to Path, click "Browse" to find and select the directory you want to share
-1. Add other details as desired and click on "Create Share"
-1. Click on "Add Permissions -- Share With"
-1. Under "Username or Email" enter the e-mail address of the person that you want to share the data with, then click on "Save", then click on "Add Permission"
-1. Do not select "write" unless you want the person you are sharing the data with to be able to write to the share.

-For more information, please see the [official Globus Documentation](https://docs.globus.org/how-to).

 ## Setup an Endpoint on Your Computer